Role of Social Media, Data Analytics in (Loksabha) General Elections 2014 in India

 Recently 16th (Loksabha) General elections were conducted in India.
 They were conducted in 9 phases across the country.
 Even before the elections were announced in mid-March 2014, people in India were very active on social media about the elections and their candidates.
 These elections have attracted the whole world media, reports say they have been one of the most observed elections so far in the largest democratic country in the world, with 814.5 million voters (81.45 crores) including 100 million (10 crores) first-time voters.

-Use of Data Analytics and Sentiment analysis by political parties
+Use of Data Analytics and Sentiment analysis by political parties in elections

 With national general elections underway, some parties appeared to have an edge, as technology, social media, and big data played a key role in connecting with voters.
 Data mining from real social media like Facebook and Twitter included voter sentiments, emotions, and concerns in different constituencies and states.
 India’s political parties used this data to prepare a manifesto, ways to reach voters effectively, drive donations, enroll volunteers and organize resources on the ground to improve the effectiveness of everything from door knocks and phone calls to micro-messaging and social media.